Amphetamine Screen (Blood)

 You might also need a urine test to screen for amphetamine or a blood test to check for other drugs such as marijuana and cocaine.

-If you have signs of a methamphetamine overdose, a doctor may also order a fingerstick blood sugar test, an acetaminophen test, and an ECG to rule out other medical emergencies or monitor your condition.
-Doctors may also order tests to check your electrolyte balance and the health of your kidneys and liver.
+If you have signs of a methamphetamine overdose, a health care provider may also order a fingerstick blood sugar test, an acetaminophen test, and an ECG to rule out other medical emergencies or monitor your condition.
+Health care providers may also order tests to check your electrolyte balance and the health of your kidneys and liver.

 What do my test results mean?